 UNDER CURRENT OKLAHOMA LAW, all DUIs prosecutions now occur in courts of record.
 Now that District Attorneys will be able to see every DUI charge, every repeat offender will be vulnerable to felony charges.
 It is important for one to understand that DUI law is equally applicable to everyone who drives under the influence, regardless of the substance.
 Simply put, the law looks at every impaired driver the same way, no matter what substance (alcohol or other drug) is causing the impairment.
 It is also very important for one to understand that it is illegal to drive under the influence of legally prescribed medication if the medication impairs his or her ability to drive.
 Additionally, it is illegal to be in "actual physical control" of a vehicle while under the influence.
 Even if you are sleeping in your car, you are deemed to be in actual physical control of your vehicle if you have access to your keys.

 Driving under the influence is behavior that puts others at serious risk and is a serious criminal offense.
 Penalties vary in severity and can include (but are not limited to) incarceration, fines, and the revocation of an individual's license to drive.

-If you've been arrested for DUI in Norman, OK, DUI, please don't hesitate to contact me as soon as possible for immediate assistance and a free consultation.
+If you've been arrested for DUI in Norman, OK, McClain or Grady County, please don't hesitate to contact me as soon as possible for immediate assistance and a free consultation.